- Asking the experts:

 Jeremy Sutton-Hibbert:

-Initially one of my photographic inspirations, Sutton Hibbert’s was so appealing that I ordered a 3 set of his photography zines but also contacted him on the off chance just to seek a pit of direction, and he very promptly responded.
+Initially, one of my photographic inspirations, Sutton Hibbert’s, was so appealing that I ordered a 3-set of his photography zines and also contacted him on the off chance to seek guidance, and he very promptly responded.

 Leave a comment